IITGuwahati-AI/Learning-Content/Phase 3 - 2020 (Summer)/README.md

 # IITG.ai

 - Resources include course/blog/tutorial/research paper links as well as details regarding graded assignments as well as prospective project ideas.
-- ***For any serious doubt regarding code or data set create an issue in this very repository or comment on the FB post with your doubts.***
+- ***For any serious doubt regarding code or data set create an issue in this very repository or comment on the FB post (of particular week) with your doubts.***

 ## Phase 3 - 2020 (Summer)